By C .R .Layton 2008

 The Pole Vaulter patch was approved on July 3, 1967 and was worn until the 55th WRS was inactivated in 1992.

-Funny thing, I had a guy a while back called me.
+Funny thing, I had a guy a while back call me.
 He said he saw my web page and wanted me to add him to our roster.
-He said H was one the original "Pole Vaulters" .
-I told him did you see the 58th Logo when you clicked onto my page, that was the patch that the 58th wore in 1951.
+He said he was one the original "Pole Vaulters" .
+I asked him if he saw the 58th Logo when he clicked onto my page-- that was the patch that the 58th wore in 1951.
+I think what he meant was that he was one of the 55th guys that took over our Ptarigan Mission when the 58th was de-activated.